-Cebu District Property Enterprise, Inc. (CDPEI) was incorporated on February 20, 2014 and is a 50:50 joint venture between the Company and Aboitiz Land, Inc. CDPEI's main purpose is to create a mixed-use commercial and residential district with the 15.4 hectare property in Subangdaku, Mandaue.
-On April 11, 2014, ALI's 50% equity was further broken down to 35% ALI, 10% CHI and 5% CPVDC.
+Cebu District Property Enterprise, Inc. (CDPEI) was incorporated on February 20, 2014 and is a 50:50 joint venture between Ayala Land, Inc. and Aboitiz Land, Inc. CDPEI's main purpose is to create a mixed-use commercial and residential district with the 15.4 hectare property in Subangdaku, Mandaue.
+On April 11, 2014, ALI's 50% equity was further broken down to 35% ALI, 5% each for CHI and CPVDC.

-In addition to PFRS 12 disclosure requirements, the financial information on the Company's significant subsidiary with material NCI follows:
+In addition to PFRS 12 disclosure requirements, the financial Information on the Company's significant subsidiary with material NCI follows: